The LuViRA Dataset: Synchronized Vision, Radio, and Audio Sensors for Indoor Localization: Acknowledgment

 \section{Acknowledgment}

-The authors would like to thank Lund University Humanities Lab, Volker Kruger from the Department of Computer Science, Anders Robertsson from the Department of Automatic Control, and Sirvan Abdollah Poor, Jesús Rodríguez Sánchez and Sara Gunnarsson from the Department of Electrical and Information Technology in Lund University for providing resources, technical support and assistance in our measurement campaign.
+The authors would like to thank the Humanities Lab, Volker Krueger, and Matthias Mayr from the Department of Computer Science, Anders Robertsson from the Department of Automatic Control, and Sirvan Abdollah Poor, Jesús Rodríguez Sánchez, Jens Gulin and Sara Gunnarsson from the Department of Electrical and Information Technology at Lund University for providing resources, technical support, assistance, and feedback in our measurement campaign.
+In Memoriam of Anders Robertsson.